-- LG Single Zone systems operate at 1Ø, 208-230V, 60Hz. - Power wiring / power wiring gauge to the outdoor unit(s) must be solid or stranded, and must comply with all National Electrical Code (NEC), UL, and local electrical codes. - The indoor unit is powered by the outdoor unit. - Power supply, wire types and sizes, and circuit breaker must be selected based on NEC, UL, and local codes.
-Maximum allowable voltage fluctuation ±10% or nameplate rated value. - Properly ground the outdoor unit and indoor unit per NEC, UL, and local codes. - Ground wire must be longer than the common power / communication wires. - · Connect the wiring firmly so the wires cannot be easily pulled out. - Refer to the inside of the chassis cover or control cover for circuit and terminal block diagrams. - · Always match color codes of each wire and follow wiring diagram. - On not install power wiring to the outdoor unit and the communication / connection (power) cable to the indoor unit in the same conduit.
+- Multi F and Multi F MAX with LGRED systems operate at 1Ø, 208-230V, 60Hz, and power is wired to the outdoor unit only.
+The outdoor unit will supply power to the indoor units and the branch distribution units (Multi F MAX with LGRED systems only) through the communication / connection (power) cable (indoor units and branch distribution units draw minimum power).
+See the Multi F Outdoor Unit Installation Manual for information. - Select power supply wire type and size based on NEC and local codes.
+Maximum voltage fluctuation ±10% of the nameplate rated value. - Properly ground the outdoor unit / indoor units / branch distribution units per NEC and local codes. - Ground wire must be longer than the common power / communication wires. - · Connect the wiring firmly so the wires cannot be easily pulled out. - Refer to the inside of the chassis cover or control cover for circuit and terminal block diagrams. - Always match color codes of each wire and follow wiring diagram. - O Do not install power wiring to the outdoor unit and the communication / connection (power) cable to the indoor unit in the same conduit.
 Use separate conduits.